Work in the health care sector

 - Responding to call bells/alarms in hospital settings

-- Observing and monitoring patient progress, symptoms and behavioural changes and report significant observations
+- Observing and monitoring patient progress, symptoms and behavioural changes and reporting significant observations

 - Utilizing mechanical aides (specialty beds, lifts, wheelchairs and stretchers) to transport patients